D-MBLD/phpbb-telegram-bridge/README.md

 If you want to include the full post text also into the emails, you may use the placeholder {TELEGRAM_MESSAGE}.
 Corresponding email templates are bookmark.txt, forum_notify.txt, topic_notify.txt and newtopic_notify.txt.

+## Disclaimer
+I did my best to ensure, that no user gets unauthorized access to read forums or to post into forums via telegram.
+But I do not give any guarantee.
+If you install this extension, it is on your own responsibility.

 ## License

 [GNU General Public License v2](license.txt)